 Some employee turnover is inevitable but, by focusing on the above, you can significantly improve your employee retention rate.

-The job of human resources/people ops/management is to create and manage this experience so that workers are happy, engaged, and working in the best interests of the organization.
+The job of human resources, people ops and management is to cultivate and maintain the workplace experience so that workers are happy, engaged and working in the best interests of the organization.

-You can also join our supportive community to get access to exclusive content and a network of people and culture professionals helping each other to build organizations of the future.
+Join our supportive community of people managers to get access to exclusive content and a network of people and culture professionals helping each other to build organizations of the future.